NTUCSIECouncil/FreshmanICPC2024/N/statement/description.md

      - H9, D9, C5, S6, DK

 10. High Card:
-   - If no players have any valid combinations, the winner is determined by the highest card in their hand.
+   - If none of the above rules matches, it would be high card.
    - Example:
      - S10, H3, D6, C8, SA
      - H5, D2, C9, SJ, QD